cheatham1/GetStartedBook/the_display_histograms.md

 ![](pictures/Nevents2plusJets.jpg)

-When selecting 2 or more jets we see that the $$Z$$ boson contribution decreases and the $$t\bar{t}$$ contribution becomes more important.
+When selecting two or more jets we see that the $$Z$$ boson contribution decreases (from 611276 to 25422) and the $$t\bar{t}$$ contribution becomes more important.

+Selecting two or more jets, the ratio of ttbar to $$Z$$ events increases from 1334/611276 = 0.002 to 1038/25422 = 0.04 and the green ttbar contribution is now noticeable in the histograms.

 Top-quark pair production leads to $$WW$$+jets final states.

 ## Are Jets b-tagged?

-Jets originating from b-quarks are identified and tagged using so-called b-tagging algorithms.
+Jets originating from $$b$$-quarks are identified and labelled, or **tagged**, using so-called b-tagging algorithms.

 ![](pictures/Btag.jpg)